Home > Gertie's Home > Gertie's Hurricane Know-it-All Center

 Tools: keep your wrenches, hammers, saws, duct tape, glue, and WD-40 spray with you during the storm.

 Other Stuff for pets (and some relatives) you might need proper identification (either immunization records or driver's licenses), medications, a carrier or cage, muzzle and leash.
-Don't forget the time Uncle Earl chewed through his muzzle, so you might want to pack an extra.

 • Where is the safe room or the safest room in the house?
 Is it big enough for Momma?

 • What is the escape route from the house (just in case it gets blown away)?
 Where should the family meet if this happens?
+Where should the family really meet to get away from Aunt Bet?

 • What will you do with the dogs?
 And no, puttin' them under the porch ain't the right answer.